 Hence, as discovery reveals new insights, legal strategies inevitably shift, requiring additional reviews, more time, extra costs, and, what’s worse, a greater room for error.

 Hurdle 4: Data Errors

 In any large-scale review, a certain level of error is inevitable.
 One way attorneys attempt to reduce this margin is to conduct e-discovery in levels, with each file passing through several stages of review before getting a full pass.
 Unfortunately, while multi-tiered reviews can decrease the margin of error in some ways, they actually contribute to the problem in others.

-In addition to the obvious (i.e. the increase of time and expense), multi-tiered reviews can’t function properly under a disorganized legal team—which, as we just discussed, most are at the beginning of a case.
+In addition to the obvious (i.e. the increase in time and expense), multi-tiered reviews can’t function properly under a disorganized legal team—which, as we just discussed, most are at the beginning of a case.
 And in the absence of clear, concise direction, reviewers are left with too much room for interpretation, resulting in inconsistent coding, and wildly varying perceptions of what is and isn’t relevant.
 Problems that only increase, the more audio files, photos, and videos you add to the mix.